thoriqakbar0/ship-llm/README.md

 Hurry AI optimizes the API call process, reduces boilerplate code, and handles parameter management more efficiently, resulting in faster development and a cleaner codebase.

+## Inspired by Instructor

+Hurry's structured output functionality use [Instructor](https://github.com/jxnl/instructor) in the background.
+We've incorporated similar concepts to provide type-safe, structured outputs that make working with AI responses more reliable and easier to manage.

 ## Type-Safe Structured Outputs

 Hurry AI supports type-safe structured outputs, making it easier to work with complex response formats: